jackysp/blog/content/posts/powershell-starttup.md

-Here is the translation of the text to English:

 ---
 title: "How to Start a PowerShell Script in the Background at Windows Startup"
 date: 2020-01-14T08:56:00+08:00
 ---

 * Create a script and place it in `C:\Users\name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\`